Code-Institute-Submissions/urban-paws/README.md

 -   Medium device [wireframes](design/Urban_Paws_Wireframes_Medium_v1.0.pdf)
 -   Large device [wireframes](design/Urban_Paws_Wireframes_Large_v1.0.pdf)

-Following the initial design the following changes were made:
+After the initial design was agreed the following changes were made:

 -   The Contact Us page was replaced with a contact form modal.
 -   The main Shop page was removed to simplify he website design and layout.